Burkhardt/Umoya/docs/sample and training - usecases/query resource on repo or locally.md

 * To get list from Repo server based on Type/Class(Model, Code, Data) use below command</br>
   umoya list –from repo –class Model

-* To save all from ZMOD local directory or Repo Server into some output file, use the below command</br>
+* To save all details from local resource directory (ZMOD) or Repo Server into some output file, use the below command</br>
   umoya list –file MyLocalData.json</br>
   umoya list –from repo –file MyServerData.json

-* You can filter the list for our ZMOD drive or Repo server by using the below command</br>
+* You can filter the list for your local resource directory (ZMOD) or Repo server by using the below command</br>
   umoya list –from repo –query "some query string"</br>
   umoya list –query "some query string"